susannaelsie/STAT545-hw01-klassen-susanna/README.md

 Similar to the sample readme.md file from STAT545, I found <a href="https://docs.microsoft.com/en-us/vsts/reference/markdown-guidance">this helpful resource</a> from Microsoft Visual Studio with many helpful syntax tips for Markdown.

+#### Using R Markdown

+This was generally a straightforward process, as it allowed me to structure each step and narrate with comments in a way that is easy to visualize!
+I found the most confusing part to be understanding the Rmd vs the md files, but going through the steps helped me to figure this out.